 Ian - will teach or code for food!

 A fairly busy sort of 54 yr old.
 Whilst teaching Physics in a Sixth Form in the North East I recently completed a Ph.D. in Computational Physics modelling the diffusion and crystallisation of hydrogen isotope ‘lattice gases’ in Palladium.
 I am presently developing virtual diffraction software to compute diffraction patterns from atomistic models i.e. directly from atomic positions rather than from an a priori known structure.
 I previously coded this successfully, the new version is reading from the standard chemical XYZ format and should be able to exploit CUDA for much faster parallel processing on suitable video cards.

-I am open to teaching job offers in the 11-18 or 16+ sector particularly in North Yorkshire and Teesside.
+I am very open to teaching job offers in the 11-18 or 16+ sector particularly in North Yorkshire and Teesside.
 I am also very interested in collaborating with interested parties on developing outreach activities in physics, geophysics, electronics and computing.